lucas-zimerman/examples/dotnet/AspNetCoreDatabaseIntegration/README.md

 You may also change the source ip according to the database location.

 ## Running the Demo
-1. Configure your DSN in [appsettings.json](appsettings.json)
+1. Configure your DSN in [appsettings.json](AspNetCoreDatabaseIntegration/appsettings.json)
 3. Run.
-4. Execute the different endpoints presented on swagger that integrates EF Core and SQLClient, each endpoint will generate a new Transaction that will be shown at your ORG performance monitoring.
+4. Execute the different endpoints presented on swagger that integrates EF Core and SQLClient with Dapper, each endpoint will generate a new Transaction that will be shown at your ORG performance monitoring.

 ### In this sample we demonstrate the following: